Your service charge

 • wall, floor and ceiling coverings which are permanently fixed are covered, other than carpets and laminate flooring (which is not allowed in flats).

-We strongly recommend that you organise your own contents insurance to protect your belongings and to cover damage to your possessions.
+You are therefore strongly advised to organise your own household contents insurance to protect your belongings and to cover damage to your possessions.
 We do not insure your furniture, belongings or decorations against theft, fire, vandalism or burst pipes.

 4. How do I make a claim?